openhab/openhab-addons/bundles/org.openhab.binding.mycroft/README.md

 Possibilies include :

-- Press a button in OpenHAB to wake Mycroft without using a wake word.
+- Press a button in openHAB to wake Mycroft without using a wake word.
 - Simulate a voice command to launch a skill, as if you just spoke it
 - Send some text that Mycroft will say (Using its Text To Speech service)
 - Control the music player
-- Control the sound volume of Mycroft
+- Mute or duck the sound volume of Mycroft
 - React to all the aforementioned events ...
 - ...
 And send/receive all other kind of messages on the message bus